Flexmonster supports many of the common data sources including:

 Flexmonster supports OLAP cubes created in both tabular and multidimensional modes.
-Pivot table component offers the connection to Microsoft Analysis Services in two ways: XMLA and Flexmonster Accelerator.
+The component supports connecting to Microsoft Analysis Services in two ways: XMLA and Flexmonster Accelerator.
 XMLA is an industry standard for data access in analytic systems.
-In case you need advanced features, e.g. faster data transfer, try Flexmonster Accelerator for Microsoft Analysis Services cubes – a special server-side proxy that helps you to increase data loading speed from server to customer’s browser.
+To use advanced features such as faster data transfer, try Flexmonster Accelerator for Microsoft Analysis Services cubes – a special server-side proxy that helps you to increase data loading speeds from the server to the customer’s browser.

 Follow our detailed guides on how to work with MS Analysis Services:

-For more details read our guide: Connecting to icCube via XMLA.
+For more details, read our guide: Connecting to Elasticsearch.